GreyRook/code-with-style/example/integration-tests/README.md

 Structure your code in (page Objects)[https://nightwatchjs.org/guide#working-with-page-objects] (s, e.g. `pages/main.ts`)

 Assertions are used for testing special conditions after some interaction with the front end.
-You can write your custom Nightwatch assertions into the folder `assertions`.
-An example assertion file can be found in `assertions\elementCount.ts`.
+Assertions not related to a single page's inner workings should be collected in a shared module and imported into every page object.
+This allows all general assertions to use a page object's elements, compared to global assertions that do not have access to the page object's scope.
+Page specific assertions can directly be added as commands in the page object.

 Interactions can be structured in custom commands. (s. e.g. `commands\addButton.ts`).